actorapp/actor-bootstrap/docs/server/guide-other-os.md

 <a id="run-server"></a>
 #### Step 7: Run server

-To avoid server from stopping after ssh termination:
+To avoid server from stopping after ssh termination, run it using `nohup`:
-Run `screen` and then click on the `spaceBar`

 Now run Server:
-`bin/actor`

-Exit Screen:
-Press `CTL + A` and then `D`

-NB: This keeps Your server running without termination
+`nohup bin/actor`